 How to Watch Showtime without Cable

 Below are the ways to set up and watch the new Showtime on the various devices and channels.
-If you chose to take advantage of the 30-day free trial, be aware that if you don’t cancel during the 30-day trial you will be charged $10.99 per month until you cancel.
+If you chose to take advantage of the free trial, be aware that if you don’t cancel during the trial, you will be charged $10.99 per month until you cancel.

 Showtime on Amazon Prime

 Amazon Prime is a fantastic streaming service, offers many other benefits aside from streaming.
-But, they have just jumped way ahead of Netflix in my book as you can now have Showtime and Starz as add-on packages to prime.
-You can enjoy every show those networks have to offer without cable for just $8.99 per month, per network.
+But, they have just jumped way ahead of Netflix in my book as you can now have Showtime as an add-on package to Prime.
+You can enjoy everything on Showtime for only $10.99 per month.

 Showtime on Hulu

-Once subscribing to Hulu Premium, Signing up for Showtime is possible through the Hulu channel on your device.
-You can get Showtime with Hulu live and Hulu on demand.
+Once subscribing to Hulu, Signing up for Showtime is possible through the Hulu channel on your device.
+You can get Showtime with Hulu Live TV and Hulu on-demand.
 See our review of Hulu for more details.

 Showtime on Roku

-If you have a Roku device you can simply add the Showtime Channel to your Roku account or simply install it from the channel store on your Roku device.
+If you have a Roku device, you can add the Showtime Channel to your Roku account or install it from the channel store on your Roku device.

 Showtime on iPad, iPhone, and Apple TV

-Fans of Showtime Originals like “Homeland” and “Ray Donavan” no longer have the need to hang on to their cable TV subscriptions.
+Fans of Showtime Originals like “Homeland” and “Ray Donavan” no longer need to hang on to their cable TV subscriptions.
 Showtime has made all episodes from every season available to their subscribers.
-My wife and I have already started binge watching the last season of “Homeland” and I’m blazing through episodes of “Penny Dreadful.”
+My wife and I have already started binge-watching the last season of “Homeland,” and I’m blazing through episodes of “Penny Dreadful.”

 Not only can you watch these shows whenever you want, but Showtime also provides the live feeds from both the East and West coast.
-This means you will also have access to any Showtime specials live events.
+Therefore, you will also have access to any Showtime specials live events.

-For example, if you carry Amazon Prime, Sling TV, Hulu, Showtime, and HBO you’re looking at a monthly cost of around $60 per month for content.
-Add another $50 for internet and your monthly costs are about $110 per month.
+For example, if you carry Amazon Prime, Sling TV, Hulu, Showtime, and HBO, it will cost around $60 per month for content.
+Add another $50 for internet access, and your monthly costs are about $110 per month.

-But streaming services simulates a cable package that would give you DVR/ On Demand functionality, the top cable and broadcast networks, and the 2 most popular Premium channels.
+But these streaming services simulate a cable package with DVR/ On-Demand functionality, the top cable and broadcast networks, and the 2 most popular premium channels.
 Not only is streaming about $40 cheaper after considering device fees and taxes, but you can cancel any service at any time.

 That’s the key.
 There is no contract with these streaming solutions.
 You could even save more by juggling subscriptions based on what programming is airing at various points of the year.

-For instance, carry HBO during Game of Thrones and then drop it for Showtime when you’re ready to watch Homeland.
-The flexibility of streaming is big positive for cutting the cord, and waving that big cable bills goodbye.
+For instance, carry HBO during Watchman and then drop it for Showtime when you’re ready to watch Billions.
+The flexibility of streaming is big positive for cutting the cord and waving that big cable bills goodbye.